Grey-faced sengi

-The grey-faced sengi (Rhynchocyon udzungwensis) is a species of elephant shrew that is endemic to the Udzungwa Mountains of south-central Tanzania.
-The discovery of the species was announced in January 2008; only 15 species of elephant shrew were known until then, and the last discovery was made more than 120 years ago.
-As the name implies, the species is characterised by a distinctive grey face and a black rump, as well as being larger than the other species of elephant shrews.
+The grey-faced sengi or grey-faced elephant shrew (Rhynchocyon udzungwensis) is a species of small mammal belonging to the sengi family (Macroscelididae).
+It is endemic to the Udzungwa Mountains of south-central Tanzania.
+The discovery of the species was announced in January 2008; only 15 species of sengi were known until then, and the last discovery was made more than 120 years ago.
+As the name implies, the species is characterised by a distinctive grey face and a black rump, as well as being larger than the other species of sengis.

 Description

 The fur of this sengi is sparse and glossy with a gray facial coloration and bright red pelage.
 A wide maroon stripe is noted along the back of the animal, as well as jet-black hindquarters with a light brown belly and tail.
 In comparison to the other sengis, the grey-faced sengi is larger in proportion and the upper tooth row is longer.
 The mean length of this species is 56.4 cm, while the mean weight is 711 g.
 At 700 g, this species is about 25% larger than any other known sengi.